Claude Arrieu

-Louise-Marie Simon (30 November 1903 – 7 March 1990), pen name Claude Arrieu, was a prolific French composer.
-She wrote hundreds of works in varying formats, including stage works, concert works, and movie scores.
-She was also a teacher, and worked as a producer and assistant head of sound effects at French Radio.
+Louise-Marie Simon (30 November 1903 – 7 March 1990), professionally known as Claude Arrieu, was a French composer, pedagogue, and music producer.

+Arrieu wrote hundreds of works in various formats, including incidental music, concert works, and film scores.
+She was also a teacher and worked as a producer and assistant head of sound effects at Radio France.

 Biography

-Born in Paris, Arrieu was a classically trained musician from an early age.
-Her mother, Cecile Paul Simon, was also a composer.
+Born in Paris, Arrieu was the daughter of composer Cécile-Paul Simon; owing to this exposure, she became a classically trained musician from an early age.
 Arrieu became particularly interested in works by Bach and Mozart, and later, Igor Stravinsky.
-However, Gabriel Fauré, Claude Debussy, and Maurice Ravel provided her the most inspiration.
+However, her contemporaries, such as Gabriel Fauré, Claude Debussy, and Maurice Ravel provided her the most inspiration.